 Healthy Paleo and Vegan pancakes made with green plantain flour.
 These pancakes are thick, fluffy, moist and tender!

 - Make flax eggs.
 Let the mixture rest for 5 minutes to thicken.

-- Combine all ingredients in a large mixing bowl.
+- Combine all ingredients in a large mixing bowl, except water.
 Mix until well combined.

 - Add a small amount of oil to frying pan and preheat on medium heat.